 The robot uses oil in the harmonic drive components for lubrication.
-Periodically inspect the locations below for signs of oil leaks.
+Periodically inspect the robot for any signs of oil in areas immediately outside of the harmonic drive.
+Check these locations:

 - The area around Joint 1.

 - The area around Joint 2.

 - Inside the base of the robot.
 Refer to Amplifier Chassis Replacement Procedure on page 6-14 for information about about accessing the inside of the base of the robot.